cezarysanecki/parking-domain/README.md

     - being loyal client (park for more than half of the days in a month)
     - recommendation

+### Reservations

+- Clients can reserve spot for one day
+- Client can only have one reservation
+- Clients reserve spots from main bank

 ## Inspirations

 - [DevMentors YouTube video](https://www.youtube.com/@DevMentorsPL/videos)